South Australian Consolidated Acts

 (b) to alter, or to hand over a copy of, medical records in the provider's possession.

-(3) For the purposes of subsection (1), information appropriately provided to a person lawfully acting on behalf of a health or community service user at the time the information is provided will be taken to have been appropriately provided to the health or community service user.
+(3) For the purposes of subsection (1), information appropriately provided to a person lawfully acting on behalf of a health or community service consumer at the time the information is provided will be taken to have been appropriately provided to the health or community service consumer.

 (4) Subsection (1)(i) does not apply in relation to the disclosure of information to—